 English Learning Area

 The notion of valuing certain texts as 'literature' is introduced.
-Students learn how such texts can be discussed and analysed in relation to themes, ideas and historical and cultural contexts.
+Students learn how such texts can be discussed and analysed in relation to perspectives, ideas and historical and cultural contexts.

 English aims to ensure that students: